helium/HIP/0051-helium-dao.md

 address**, and receiving the determined amount of HNT tokens from the **WNP subDAO multi-signature wallet**.

-The address **relays the message of the sale to the set of WNP validators**, which then adjust the position of the bonding curve in the following epoch after adjusting for all other sales and any new issuance.
+The address **relays the message of the sale to the set of WNP Validators**, which then adjust the position of the bonding curve in the following epoch after adjusting for all other sales and any new issuance.